DanielSiefert/UdacityDevopsNanoDegree/README.md

 - Run `kubectl apply -f my-travel-blog-deploy.yaml` to update the deployment

 - If you haven't already started the service run `kubectl apply -f my-travel-blog-svc.yaml`

+- Check for update in browser (run `kubectl get services` to get external address)